The 6 Secrets To Getting The Most From Your Scrapbooking Photography

 1. Smart Scrapbooking Photography Means Being ORGANIZED!

 Before you begin your next scrapbook, take time to organize your photos.
-Chances are you have lots of photos and several duplicates.
+Chances are you have lots of photos and several duplicates, be it from your past travel scrapbook photo collection or from a family gathering, you need to get them sorted out first.

 A good idea is to purchase photo boxes to house your photos.
 These boxes will protect your photos from the sunlight, dust and tiny bugs.
 Using whatever sorting system that works well for you begin separating your photos accordingly.